SNAP Benefits in Montana: How to Apply and Qualify

 EBT Deposit Schedule in Montana

-In Montana, SNAP benefits are deposited between the 2nd and 6th of each month.
-Your specific payment date is based on the last digit of your TEAMS case number, helping you plan your monthly grocery budget.
+In Montana, your SNAP benefits are deposited between the 2nd and 6th of each month.
+The exact day depends on the last digit of your TEAMS case number, which helps you plan your monthly grocery budget.

 You can find your specific payment date in our Montana deposit schedule.